Back to Insights

-When we launched the SCALE Steward Certified Advisor (SSCA) program, we made a deliberate choice: quality over quantity.
-Every advisor who enters the program is reviewed for alignment --- not just competence, but cultural fit with the values that define the SCALE methodology.
+As we open the SCALE Steward Certified Advisor (SSCA) program, we are making a deliberate choice: quality over quantity.
+Every advisor who enters the program is reviewed for alignment - not just competence, but cultural fit with the values that define the SCALE methodology.

-This wasn't the obvious path.
-The obvious path was to scale fast, cast a wide net, and build revenue through volume.
-Here's why we chose differently --- and what we've learned.
+This isn't the obvious path.
+The obvious path is to scale fast, cast a wide net, and build revenue through volume.
+Here's why we are choosing differently - starting with a small, capped founding cohort.

 The Case for Curation